Regensburg Bavaria, Germany Travel Guide

 The city's wealth and civic importance brought the construction of impressive buildings.
 The Regensburg Cathedral, begun in the 13th century, is an excellent example of Gothic architecture in Bavaria.
 Patrician towers, constructed by wealthy merchant families, symbolize their power and influence.

 Regensburg is a city of Roman roots, a powerful medieval trading center, and a former political hub of the Holy Roman Empire.
 The Old Town, an UNESCO World Heritage site, features narrow, winding streets, grand patrician houses, and historic squares.
-The iconic Stone Bridge, a medieval engineering marvel, connects the Old Town with Stadtamhof, offering superb views.
+The iconic Stone Bridge, a middle ages engineering marvel, connects the Old Town with Stadtamhof, offering superb views.

 Regensburg provides numerous dining experiences, from hearty Bavarian fare at traditional breweries to foreign cuisine and fine dining.
 The city is famous for its "Regensburger Wurst," a local sausage.
 Accommodation options range from budget-friendly hostels to lovely historic hotels and modern stays.
 Public transport, mainly buses, connects areas outside the walkable Old Town.